 Atlas of the Musculoskeletal System 2nd Edition Online and PDF only.

 Please note: the downloadable PDF book is a protected file, the downloaded PDF can only be viewed but not printed, you also may not change, copy images or text from the PDF.
 This material is protected by copyright and may not be distributed.
 You may require additional software to view the PDF, most PDF viewers are free to use.
+On purchase you will be sent a link and password to access the e-book with options to download the PDF file.

 Effective equine body-workers listen to the horse’s body with skilled hands, following the detected issues – which might be pain, resistance, spasms, tightness or lost elasticity – to their source.
 It is very important to know which structures their hands are following, how the structures truly look and function, how they are layered and how they may be physiologically connected to neighboring structures.
 This information is now available in the Atlas of the Equine Musculoskeletal System 2nd Edition, a visual guide that offers equine body-workers a clear picture of what lies beneath the skin.